Must Ask Questions Before Deciding to Install a Wall Oven

 It seems like every Parade home and magazine dream kitchen has a wall oven (or two) or a wall oven-microwave combo.
 And industry sales confirm that separating wall oven and cooktop is a growing trend.
 So, should you include a wall oven in your new kitchen?
 Not necessarily.
 Before making that decision, evaluate your space, the way you use your kitchen and your budget.

 Below are some questions to discuss with your kitchen designer:

 Does My Layout Have Space for a Wall Oven?

-The standard range is 30 inches wide.
+The standard range is 30-inches wide.
 A built-in oven the same size requires a 33 inch cabinet.
-If you have 33” for a tall oven cabinet, go on to question 2.
+If you have 33-inches for a tall oven cabinet, go on to question 2.

 The tall wall oven cabinet will eliminate a section of countertop.
-If you can afford to give that up, go on to question 3.
+If you can afford to lose counter space, go on to question 3.